arodri202/oci-rp-list-instances/README.md

-# Resource Principle function for returning the instances of the calling compartment.
+# Resource Principle Function for Returning the Instances of the Calling Compartment.

   This function uses Resource Principles to securely receive information about the user's information from OCI and returns a list of all instances within the compartment that calls the function.